Skip to content

 What ComposedDistributions does

-ComposedDistributions composes per-event delay distributions into one object that describes a whole record.
-A composed object is a multi-state event process: named events linked by delays, which the composers wire into a tree.
-The same object scores observed records with logpdf and simulates new ones with rand, so a model is built once and used in both directions.
-It composes any Distributions.jl UnivariateDistribution, with no censoring, so it is the generic composition layer.
+A composed distribution is a multi-state event process: named events linked by delays, wired into a tree.
+The same object scores an observed record with logpdf and simulates a new one with rand, so a model is built once and used in both directions.
+See Why ComposedDistributions? on the home page for the full motivation, and Concepts for the four layers and the verb that builds each one.

 A first example